formosa-crypto/libjade-testing/meeting_notes/9-28-prep.md

 ### Summary of Challenges

+Here is a short list of software engineering challenges that I've mostly overcome, albeit with some minor lingering issues.

 * Unfamiliarity with assembly
 	* `asmgen: not able to assemble address`
 	* `asmgen: invalid instruction, check do not pass : MOV_32`